Calf Pasture Beach: History

 Shady Beach was acquired in the 1960s.
 From 2000 to 2006 the Kayak for a Cause charitable fundraising event was held at Calf Pasture Beach.
 In 2007 that event was held at Veterans Park (also in East Norwalk) on the Connecticut shore.
 In 2008 it returned to Calf Pasture Beach.

 All of the park facilities (Calf Pasture Beach, Shady Beach, and Taylor Farm) are still owned and maintained by the City of Norwalk.

 Facilities

-The Calf Pasture Beach area has a large guarded beach, a fishing pier, a tree shaded playground, a small unpaved boatramp (suited to cartop boat launches, not trailers), sand volleyball courts, bocce courts, a skateboard park, baseball diamonds (with lighting for nighttime games), accessible restrooms, and a restaurant maintained by Ripka Beach Cafe.
+The Calf Pasture Beach area has a large guarded beach, a fishing pier, a tree shaded playground, a small unpaved boat ramp (suited to cartop boat launches, not trailers), sand volleyball courts, bocce courts, a skateboard park, baseball diamonds (with lighting for nighttime games), accessible restrooms, and a restaurant maintained by Ripka Beach Cafe.
 During the spring and autumn seasons the parking lot at Calf Pasture Beach is used for kart racing.
 Adjacent Shady Beach Park offers an unmonitored beach, shaded picnic tables, grills, and additional restroom facilities.
 Adjacent to Shady Beach is Taylor Farm Park, with a tidal pool and grassy and wooded areas for dogwalking.
 Taylor Farm Park is the site of an annual Greenwich Kennel club dog show.